sarunbharathi/Dotdash-todo-list-project/readme.txt

 So, I have simple stright forward approch.
 All objects, operations and execution are in same file "TodoScenario_simple.java".
 If we execute "testng.xml", we can see the execution.

+Also, I have added test cases in the "testcases" folder.
+I don't understand about API scenarios, so, I didn't do that.
+I have already mail to qa@dotdash team about it.
+Sorry for the inconvenience.

 I did add all my work (working / not working codes and commented lines) in this repo for your review and let you know about my approch.
 Thanks again, have a great day!
 Arun Bharathi S (arunbharathis@gmail.com)